Bad Timing (Adventure Time): Plot

 Princess Bubblegum demonstrates to company a device capable of time travel.
-Lumpy Space Princess comes in and demands Bubblegum transport Lumpy back to when she and her ex were still in love.
+Lumpy Space Princess comes in and demands Bubblegum transport Lumpy Space Princess back to when she and her ex were still in love.
 Bubblegum explains that the machine is only capable of logging molecules of a given entity.
-Lumpy attacks her, and Bubblegum forces her to leave.
+Lumpy Space Princess attacks her, and Bubblegum forces her to leave.

 Lamenting at a bar, she meets Johnnie (Mark Proksch), a former mate at their secondary school.
 Johnnie confesses his anxiety regarding a scheduled interview with Bubblegum for a business venture.
-Lumpy advises that he fix his posture as to appear more confident.
-Johnnie thanks Lumpy for her advice and invites her to his complex.
+Lumpy Space Princess advises that he fix his posture as to appear more confident.
+Johnnie thanks Lumpy Space Princess for her advice and invites her to his complex.
 Looking through Johnnie's record collection, Lumpy Space Princess finds a copy of Frank Zappa's album Apostrophe (') and plays a joke by putting the album cover (displaying Zappa's face) in front of her own face.
 As a result of their pleasant evening, the two fall in love and share good nights.
-When Johnnie finds Lumpy absent in the morning, he suspects that she has abandoned him.
+When Johnnie finds Lumpy Space Princess absent in the morning, he suspects that she has abandoned him.
 Much to his relief, he finds her waiting for breakfast in his kitchen.
 When he returns from the interview, he reveals he has been invited to a separate meeting with Bubblegum at her castle.
-Lumpy asks that she appear with him, but Johnnie says the meeting is private.
-Supposing Bubblegum has stolen his heart, Lumpy leaves in a fit of rage.
+Lumpy Space Princess asks that she appear with him, but Johnnie says the meeting is private.
+Supposing Bubblegum has stolen his heart, Lumpy Space Princess leaves in a fit of rage.

-Delivering a monologue on the passion necessary for love, Lumpy hurls a Molotov cocktail and hot-wiring a gas truck into the castle.
+Delivering a monologue on the passion necessary for love, Lumpy Space Princess hurls a Molotov cocktail and hot-wiring a gas truck into the castle.
 Bubblegum considers its impact an attack on her kingdom and tells Johnnie to hide at the foot of their desk.
-When Lumpy finds Johnnie, she uses the device on him, attempting to revert him to when he loved her.
-Johnnie disappears; when Bubblegum figures out what has happened, she informs Lumpy that by failing to log his molecules, he no longer exists as part of their universe.
-To avoid having to grieve, Lumpy asks Bubblegum to use the device, properly, on her.
-Erased of her memory past her attacking Bubblegum, Lumpy storms out.
+When Lumpy Space Princess finds Johnnie, she uses the device on him, attempting to revert him to when he loved her.
+Johnnie disappears; when Bubblegum figures out what has happened, she informs Lumpy Space Princess that by failing to log his molecules, he no longer exists as part of their universe.
+To avoid having to grieve, Lumpy Space Princess asks Bubblegum to use the device, properly, on her.
+Erased of her memory past her attacking Bubblegum, Lumpy Space Princess storms out.
 Bubblegum pours herself a drink.